Inviting people onto Mastodon and the Fediverse

 To search just your own posts, include the phrase from:me in your search.
 If you want to search posts that you’ve interacted with, include the phrase in:library in your serarch.

-There are lots more operators like this, scroll to the bottom of this page to see them all.
+There are lots more operators like this, scroll further down this page to see them all.

 Are there any special operators for filtering searches on Mastodon?

-Yes, Mastodon 4.2.0 introduces a number of operators you can use to filter your search results with.
-You can use several of these within the same search, just combine them with the keywords you want to search for:
+Yes, Mastodon 4.2.0 introduces a number of operators you can use to filter your search results with:

 • has:media – Only shows posts with an attachment (images, audio, video)